Your Ultimate Pre-Conference Checklist for the CPHR Alberta 2025 Conference!

 By following this checklist, you'll be well on your way to a productive and engaging experience.

-Registration is now open!
-View the full schedule, speaker bios, and sponsors on our registration site here.
+View the full schedule, speaker bios, and sponsors here.

 Amanda Tam is the Employer Relationship Manager for the University of Alberta's Engineering Co-op Program, where she has spent over four years connecting students with industry to support successful work-integrated learning experiences.
 She is passionate about student programming, career development, and recruitment, and brings a strong background in relationship-building and cooperative education.
 Amanda holds a Bachelor of Commerce in Cooperative Education from the University of Alberta and is a Chartered Professional in Human Resources (CPHR).
 She also volunteers with APEGA’s Mentoring Café, serves on the Social Media Committee, and is a Peer-to-Peer Mentor at CPHR Alberta.